Non-professional clubs must assign their audiovisual rights to the RFEF

 Although it was already known, the new wording also makes it clear that the audiovisual rights of the new professional women’s league will be marketed by the new entity that is constituted, not by the RFEF.

-To this end, the mandatory transfer by the participants in official national soccer competitions of the powers of joint marketing of the audiovisual rights included in the scope of this royal decree-law is established.
+To this end, the mandatory transfer by the participants in the official national football competitions of the powers of joint marketing of the audiovisual rights included in the scope of application of this royal decree-law is established.

 Likewise, regarding the obligations of the entities participating in the National League Championship, “the recipients and purposes of the funds contributed as a solidarity contribution to the development of amateur football and federative infrastructures, as well as to the improvement of the competitiveness of non-professional categories “.

-It also addresses the form of distribution of the income to be obtained from the commercialization of the audiovisual rights of national competitions organized by the RFEF, clarifying that the “income from the Super Cup will be used to promote amateur football” and introducing the criteria for the distribution of resources from other competitions, which will be allocated among the clubs or entities participating in each of them according to the criteria approved by them, by majority and for the entire period to be sold, within the framework of the specific bodies created by the RFEF for this purpose.
+The form of distribution of the income to be obtained from the commercialization of the audiovisual rights of national competitions organized by the RFEF is also addressed, clarifying that the “income from the Super Cup will be used to promote amateur football” and introducing the criteria for the distribution of resources from other competitions, which will be assigned among the clubs or entities participating in each of them according to the criteria approved by them, by majority and for the entire period to be sold, within the framework of the specific bodies created by the RFEF for this purpose.

 APPROVED TEXT